Website mistakes your trade business is making

-Having a well designed and properly functioning website could be detrimental to increasing revenue.
-So are you making these common mistakes with your website?
+Having a well-designed and properly functioning website could be detrimental to increasing revenue.
+Are you making these common mistakes with your website?

 Your website design should be focused on getting your customers to the right place with the right information once they reach your homepage.
 If your customers can’t find your phone number or email address within three seconds, you may need to consider redesigning your website.
 Functionality is much more important than design!.